abdi3232/abdi3232/README.md

 ## Hi there 👋
+About me:
+I'm a 19 year old Mathematics and Computer Science student at the University of South Africa with a passion for transforming raw data into meaningful insights.
+My strength lies in using Python to clean, analyze, and visualize data using Pandas, NumPy and Matplotlib.
+I excel at solving complex problems by applying critical thinking to break down data and turning it into practical solutions, all while maintaining high standards for quality and work ethic.
+What drives me most is the process of discovery optimizing a visualization and collaborating with others to solve real-world problems.
+I'm now eager to apply these skills in an internship where I can contribute to impactful data projects while expanding my expertise.

+📫 How to reach me:
+email 1: wabdinasir32@gmail.com
+email 2: wabdinasir2@gmail.com

 <!--
 **abdi3232/abdi3232** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.